 Chiropractic recognizes three categories of stress that can negatively affect your body, if adaptation to these three stressors are insufficient, a perfect environment for vertebral subluxation to occur:

-Vertebral subluxation can occur in all ages and stages of life regardless of symptoms due to physical, chemical and emotional stress.
+Vertebral subluxation can occur in all ages and stages of life regardless of symptoms due to stress.

 What does vertebral subluxation affect?